 - Rub spices into the roast and place into the crock pot

 - Add 1 cup of water

 - Add in the rest of the ingredients, placing it around the roast

 - Cook on high for 3 – 4 hours until the beef reaches a temperature of 175 degrees F’ then turn it down to low and cook for an hour.

 - Strain the veggies and extras into a bowl, making sure you save the juice to add to a pot to make your gravy

-- Make a side of Yorkshire pudding to go with it
+- Make a side of yorkshire serve and enjoy!

 The boys and hubs really enjoyed the roast I made.
 I love that I can do other things while cooking and not worry and the meal prepares itself really.
 Cooking a roast in a pot is such a no fuss no mess way of doing a roast, I can’t believe for so many years I used to do it in the oven, heating up the house and something always burned or the roast was usually over-done.